-The Regulations of each Committee require that minutes specific to each meeting are prepared by an appointed secretary, who may also be a non-Board Member, in which case the secretary should be selected from the General Secretariat of the Supervisory Board.

-Each Committee may ask the Bank Structures and, where permitted in their Regulations, those of Subsidiaries, for access to any information considered necessary to perform their assigned duties.
+- 4.C.1.d) The Regulations of each Committee require that minutes specific to each meeting are prepared by an appointed secretary, who may also be a non-Board Member, in which case the secretary should be selected from the General Secretariat of the Supervisory Board. - 4.C.1. e) Each Committee may ask the Bank Structures and, where permitted in their Regulations, those of Subsidiaries, for access to any information considered necessary to perform their assigned duties.
 Such access may (except for the Nomination Committee) be direct or via the General Secretariat of the Supervisory Board and also, where envisaged, via Structures established for this purpose (the Control Committee also makes use of the Internal Auditing and Compliance Departments).